-What Does the ADA Prohibit?
+What Does the Americans with Disabilities Act Prohibit?

+The objective of the ADA is to eliminate discrimination against individuals with disabilities.
 Under the ADA, “[n]o covered entity shall discriminate against a qualified individual on the basis of disability in regard to job application procedures, the hiring, advancement, or discharge of employees, employee compensation, job training, and other terms, conditions, and privileges of employment.”
 42 U.S.C. § 12112(a).

 Unlawful discrimination can include the failure to make reasonable accommodations to the known physical or mental limitations of an otherwise qualified individual with a disability.